yunsiong/telco-gum/README.md

 Cross-platform instrumentation and introspection library written in C.

-This library is consumed by [frida-core][] through its JavaScript bindings, [GumJS][].
+This library is consumed by [telco-core][] through its JavaScript bindings, [GumJS][].

 Provides: